 The purpose of this assignment is for you to learn about the use of storytelling in contemporary art photography, and help you begin thinking of your photographs as created works.

 We will look at many narrative photographers in class throughout the project to help inspire you.
 A tableau series of images does not have to be linear, meaning that each image shows a story unfolding in order.
 They can be nonlinear, as well as open ended, where each image tells its own chapter of an overall story.
-This type of photography is often described to as tableau or tableau-vivant photography, where pictorial narrative is concentrated into a single image: a stand-alone picture.
 Bear in mind that oftentimes the best images leave room for the viewer’s imagination by withholding some information.

 Some of the photographs we will look at make obvious reference to fables, fairy tales, apocryphal events and modern myths that are already part of our collective consciousness.
 Others offer a much more oblique and open ended description of something that we know is significant because of the way it is set up in the photograph, but whose meaning is reliant on our investing the image with our own trains of narrative and psychological thought.